 Completion of six linguistically oriented courses is required as follows: the foundation course, two core courses and at least three elective courses.
 Three or more of the courses must be at the 300/400 level.
 (Subject to approval by the program director, other theoretically oriented linguistics courses may substitute for core courses.)
-Download our handout for more information.

 To obtain the certificate, a student must have at least two semesters of language.
 A student entering the program should discuss plans with the director.

 - 3600:481 Philosophy of Language

 - 3300:470 History of the English Language

 - 3300:471 U.S. Dialects: Black and White

 - 3300:473 ST: Teaching ESL: Theory and Method